-For atrophic acne scar types, which include rolling acne scars, a combination approach is typically needed to fully heal and erase the scars, with a first step to address the depressions affecting the skin texture and a second step to address any discoloration or redness present as a result of scarring.
-At Dr. Green’s Upper East Side New York City dermatology office, a wide range of treatment options are available to eliminate all signs of rolling acne scars for patients of all skin types.
-To address the indentation visible on the top layer of skin, Dr. Green may turn to subcision paired with dermal fillers, punch excision, chemical peels, Fraxel fractional laser treatment, eMatrix non-ablative laser resurfacing, Microneedling, and microdermabrasion.
-In helping to eliminate hyperpigmentation and discoloration, Dr. Green may apply VBeam laser therapy or chemical peels, such as glycolic acid, salicylic acid, or trichloroacetic acid (TCA) peels.
-When so many options are available, it is best to consult an expert, board-certified dermatologist, such as Dr. Green.
+For atrophic acne scars, including rolling scars, a combination approach is typically needed to heal and erase them fully: first, address the depressions that affect skin texture, and second, address any discoloration or redness resulting from scarring.
+At Dr. Green’s Upper East Side New York City dermatology office, a wide range of treatment options is available to eliminate all signs of rolling acne scars for patients of all skin types.
+To address the indentation in the top layer of skin, Dr. Green may use subcision with dermal fillers, punch excision, chemical peels, Fraxel fractional laser treatment, eMatrix non-ablative laser resurfacing, microneedling, and microdermabrasion.
+To help eliminate hyperpigmentation and discoloration, Dr. Green may also use VBeam laser therapy or chemical peels with glycolic acid, salicylic acid, or trichloroacetic acid (TCA), depending on your acne scars and skin type.
+With so many options available, it is best to consult an expert, board-certified dermatologist, such as Dr. Green.

 IMAGE47 25 34 year old woman treated with acne scars treatment MGwatermark 1